 The tight timeline

-While no ruling was issued Wednesday, Martin said she would do so soon — ideally, before the new transit sales tax begins.
+While the ruling was not immediately issued, Martin said she would do so soon — before the new transit sales tax began.

-The plaintiffs are hoping to prevent the tax increase from taking effect Feb.
-1. If successful, the results of the transit referendum — of which two-thirds of Nashvillians voted in favor — would be voided.
+The plaintiffs were hoping to prevent the tax increase from taking effect Feb.
+1. If they had been successful, the results of the transit referendum — of which two-thirds of Nashvillians voted in favor — would have been voided.

 Because of the high stakes and tight timeline, the hearing on the lawsuit was expedited.